-A large number of B2B organizations believe that digital transformation is a necessity.
-However, figures from our Digital Transformation Report 2018-19 show that internal resistance is a major obstacle for companies going through digital transformation: with 28% of the organizations, we surveyed indicating that internal resistance hinders their digital transformation.
+B2B organizations know that digital transformation is a necessity.
+However, research shows that internal resistance is a major obstacle for companies going through digital transformation: with 28% of the organizations surveyed indicating that internal resistance hinders their digital transformation.
 This is especially the case with small companies.

 Resistance to e-commerce

-Although you yourself may already see the benefits in implementing a web store, there may be certain departments or colleagues within your organization who aren’t sold on the idea.
+You already get that there are tons of benefits in implementing a web store.
+The problem arises when certain departments or colleagues within your organization aren’t sold on the idea.
+This holds up your digital transformation.

 For example, sales representatives may be worried that they will no longer be able to carry out their current activities; that they’ll have less to do, due to orders being processed digitally.
 Or perhaps the idea prevails within your organization that the company is doing well now, and the revenue is growing, so why would we need to make a change?

-According to Armand van de Bos, Sales Manager at Sana Commerce, internally, B2B companies don’t often see the added value of digital transformation.
-They simply do not see it as a necessary change.
-Many B2B companies also don’t want to be the first in the market to digitize, given the uncertainty that comes with it.
+According to Armand van de Bos, Sales Manager at Sana Commerce, certain B2B companies don’t often see the added value of digital transformation due to their past successes.
+“Success from the past is sometimes the biggest blocker,” he mentioned.

 Past successes offer no guarantee for the future.
-Consider, for example, Toys “R” Us’ story.
+Consider, for example, Toys “R” Us.
 Once the biggest and most successful toy retailer in the U.S., Toys “R” Us filed for bankruptcy in 2017.
-It joined the e-commerce movement too late and was constantly losing sales to e-commerce giants like Amazon.
-The chain had devoted its efforts to paying off its massive debt, rather than staying competitive.
-There are many more examples of internationally known brands, such as Kodak and Blockbuster, that also failed to innovate and filed for bankruptcy as a result.

-Step 1: Find out who in your organization is opposing the transition to digital
+Step 1: Find out who in your organization is opposed to digital transformation.

 When you’re considering launching a B2B e-commerce site, be sure to start talking about e-commerce in all departments of your organization.